AnthonyMcDougal/buckling-scale-ridges/README.md

 # Cell membrane buckling governs early-stage ridge formation in butterfly wing scales: code

 This repository contains code, analysis, and processed data measurements for:
-- JF Totz, AD McDougal, L Wagner, S Kang, PTC So, J Dunkel, BD Wilts, and M Kolle, Cell membrane buckling governs early-stage ridge formation in butterfly wing scales, (forthcoming).
+- JF Totz, AD McDougal, L Wagner, S Kang, PTC So, J Dunkel, BD Wilts, and M Kolle.
+Cell membrane buckling governs early-stage ridge formation in butterfly wing scales.
+(Forthcoming).

 Additional details may be found in the Materials and Methods, as well as the SI, of the above publication.

-The companion data repository may be found on Zenodo:
+The companion repository of raw data may be found on Zenodo:
-JF Totz, AD McDougal, L Wagner, S Kang, PTC So, J Dunkel, BD Wilts, and M Kolle, Cell membrane buckling governs early-stage ridge formation in butterfly wing scales, (forthcoming).
+JF Totz, AD McDougal, L Wagner, S Kang, PTC So, J Dunkel, BD Wilts, and M Kolle.
+(Forthcoming).
+"Cell membrane buckling governs early-stage ridge formation in butterfly wing scales:data" (v1.0) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.8369073

 ## Processing and analysis of empirical data
 ### Requirements